 - Stain Remover: Branch Basics Oxygen Boost, Fit Organic Baby Laundry Stain Remover, Poofy Organics Pre-Spray, Puracy Natural Stain Remover, Pure Haven Master Blaster, OxyClean Stain Remover.

-Is laundry detergent toxic?
+So what can you use in your high-efficiency washer and is laundry detergent toxic?
 Many brands are but you don’t have to stop washing your clothes.
 (Bad news for your teenager!)
 There are a lot of brands you can choose from to keep your family safe and freshly laundered.
 Or, take the plunge and DIY your laundry cleaners.
 You won’t regret it!